-4.2.2 Adding a camera from scratch
+4.2.1 Adding a camera from scratch

 - 1. Choose Camera admin from the System administration menu.
 This opens the Camera admin dialog. - 2.
-With a mouse click, select the camera group to which you want to add the new camera (later on you can move the camera in the camera tree to a different group). - 3.
-Choose Add new camera from the menu.
+Select the camera group to which you want to add the new camera (later on you can move the camera in the camera tree to a different group) and choose Add new camera from the contextmenu: